blooprocket-create/ChaosInFull/idle-chaos-website/DEPLOYMENT.md

 - Start command: npm start

 Notes
-- The project includes a separate schema for Postgres at prisma/schema.postgres.prisma.
-- Admin seeding endpoints exist at /api/admin/seed (requires a session for an admin user).
+- Admin seeding endpoint exists at /api/admin/seed (requires a session for an admin user).